fsharp/fslang-design/RFCs/FS-1053-span.md

 ```
 If we support "byref this" C#-style extension members then you can do it, but not for extension properties etc.

+* ref readonly return / ref readonly locals.
+F# must at least be able to define ref readonly return methods

+* C# also added a new modifier beside out and ref: in, it acts the same as ref but ensure that the callee can't reassign the ref to a new value.